gmsconstantino/pandemic-nerd-hurd/README.md

 _Code Fixes_
 * Keep pointers to actual epidemic and funded event cards in players / turns
 * BUG: current turn on loading a save file is not the correct pointer to a player.

+_2020-04-13_
+* Added API to receive commands
+* Added new Characters from the base game
+* Game setup with hand player empty are now allowed, the card can be drawed in the UI
+* Implemented Outbreaks algorithm
+* Added Player location to the UI, and _move_ command
+* Remove special attributes from blue disease, hardcoded in code
+* Added a setup file for the original Pandemic board